 Student Placement Services - Bedford

-Clinical students are defined as a college or university student enrolled in an approved class program and supervised by a program clinical instructor or preceptor.
+Clinical students are defined as high school, college or university students enrolled in an approved class or program and supervised by a program clinical instructor or preceptor.
+There must be an educational affiliation agreement between IU Health Bedford Hospital and the educational organization.

 Students

-If you are approved to do your clinical rotations at IU Health Bedford Hospital or Southern Indiana Physicians, you will need to learn information about our organization, potentially hazardous situations and emergency responses, patient care and privacy issues, and other hospital policies.
-To learn more, please refer to the Clinical Student Frequently Asked Questions below.
+If you are approved to do your clinical rotations at IU Health Bedford Hospital, you will need to learn information about our organization, potentially hazardous situations and emergency responses, patient care and privacy issues, and other hospital policies.
+Education and instructions for completing will be found on the IU Health Mandatory Education Tracking Form – found in step 1 below.

 Before you can begin your program with us, we need to make sure that you are aware of several important safety issues, hospital policies, and legal requirements.
 Likewise, we will need some basic information about you.
 Listed below are documents you will need to review and the forms that you will need to print, fill out and submit to your program instructor before starting your clinical rotations.

-- Submit completed and signed packet to your clinical instructor.
+5. Submit the completed and signed packet to your clinical instructor.

 NOTE: All Advanced Practice Provider and Physician Assistant clinical applications will be managed by the Office of Clinical Education in Indianapolis.
-Please submit your request by calling the Office of Clinical Education at 317.962.5048 or by emailing your request to OCE@iuhealth.org.
+For more information, please send an email to OCE@iuhealth.org.

 Instructors

-- See timeline below for clinical rotation request dates and application due dates.
-Submissions outside of the dates listed will be evaluated on a case by case basis.
+2. See timeline below for clinical rotation request dates and application due dates.
+Submissions outside of the dates listed will be evaluated on a case-by-case basis.

-- Submit completed application, health screening question, proof of required immunizations, current background check, current drug screen, in-service quiz, and agreement and acknowledgement form to IU Health Bedford’s Student Placement Coordinator at bdfstudentplacement@iuhealth.org with the email title “CLINICAL STUDENT PLACEMENT”.
+4. Submit completed IU Health Mandatory Education Tracking form, Student Application, Information Security Responsibility Statement and Stewardship Agreement, and the 3rd Party EMR Access Request form to IU Health Bedford’s Student Placement Coordinator at bdfstudentplacement@iuhealth.org with the email title “CLINICAL STUDENT PLACEMENT”.

-- Failure to complete all of the required documents above will result in a denial of the shadow/observation request.
+5. Failure to complete all the required documents above will result in a denial of the shadow/observation request.

 Clinical Students & Instructors

-Clinical students are defined as a college or university student enrolled in an approved class program and supervised by a program clinical instructor or preceptor.
+Clinical students are defined as high school, college or university students enrolled in an approved class or program and supervised by a program clinical instructor or preceptor.
+There must be an educational affiliation agreement between IU Health Bedford Hospital and the educational organization.

 Students

-If you are approved to do your clinical rotations at IU Health Bedford Hospital or Southern Indiana Physicians, you will need to learn information about our organization, potentially hazardous situations and emergency responses, patient care and privacy issues, and other hospital policies.
-To learn more, please refer to the Clinical Student Frequently Asked Questions below.
+If you are approved to do your clinical rotations at IU Health Bedford Hospital, you will need to learn information about our organization, potentially hazardous situations and emergency responses, patient care and privacy issues, and other hospital policies.
+Education and instructions for completing will be found on the IU Health Mandatory Education Tracking Form – found in step 1 below.

 Before you can begin your program with us, we need to make sure that you are aware of several important safety issues, hospital policies, and legal requirements.
 Likewise, we will need some basic information about you.
 Listed below are documents you will need to review and the forms that you will need to print, fill out and submit to your program instructor before starting your clinical rotations.

-- Submit completed and signed packet to your clinical instructor.
+5. Submit the completed and signed packet to your clinical instructor.

 NOTE: All Advanced Practice Provider and Physician Assistant clinical applications will be managed by the Office of Clinical Education in Indianapolis.
-Please submit your request by calling the Office of Clinical Education at 317.962.5048 or by emailing your request to OCE@iuhealth.org.
+For more information, please send an email to OCE@iuhealth.org.

 Instructors